-If a student earns an Associate's Degree before the end of high school, that student contributes positively to all of the college and career readiness metrics regardless of whether the student meets the other requirements.
+If a student earns an associate degree before the end of high school, that student contributes positively to all of the college and career readiness metrics regardless of whether the student meets the other requirements.

-College and Career Preparatory Course Index
+► College and Career Preparatory Course Index (CCPCI)

 This metric shows the percentage of students in the school's four-year cohort who successfully completed approved rigorous courses and assessments after four years of high school.
-For the 2020-21 School Quality Reports, this metric evaluates cohort 'W' (students who first entered high school during the 2017-18 school year / "Class of 2021").
+For the 2021-22 School Quality Reports, this metric evaluates cohort

+'X' (students who first entered high school during the 2018-19 school year/"Class of 2022").